6 Remote Adventures: Cabin Camping in New England

-Have you entered the exciting world of winter camping in New England yet?
 Wait, wait, hear me out.
-What if I told you that winter camping could mean that you wouldn’t have to sleep on the ground or even in the cold?
-That you wouldn’t even need to bring a tent?
+What if I told you that winter camping could mean that you don’t have to sleep on the ground or even in the cold?
+And you won’t even need to bring a tent?

 Then you might consider giving it a go, yes?

-Well, I guess that depends on where you go, but in general terms, cabin camping is when you make use of a shelter instead of a tent to either keep you warm in cold temperatures or make you more comfortable anytime.
-Cabin camping in New England is similar to glamping, but it’s a bit more rustic.
+Well, I guess that depends on where you go, but in general terms, cabin camping is when you make use of a shelter instead of a tent to keep you warmer and more comfortable in cold temperatures.

 When you stay in a camping cabin, you still have to pack your sleeping bags, camp food, and headlamps, but your home base has the comfort and warmth of four walls, and usually a wood stove.

-Camping in a New England camping cabin is perfect for families who are new to camping and aren’t ready to invest in lots of equipment.
-It’s like transitional camping, and if you’re used to squeezing into a frosty, two-person tent to sleep, cabin camping can be downright luxurious.
+Staying in a New England camping cabin is perfect for families who are new to camping and aren’t ready to invest in lots of equipment.

 Merck Forest and Farmland Center, Rupert, Vermont

 Merck Forest and Farmland Center is our absolute favorite place to go camping in the winter and spring.
 Seriously.
-This awesome nonprofit maintains eight beautiful Vermont cabin rentals on more than 3,000 acres of wilderness.
+This incredible nonprofit organization maintains eight beautiful Vermont cabin rentals on more than 3,000 acres of wilderness in the Taconic Mountains.

 Our favorite part about these rustic cabins in Vermont?
 All of them are dog-friendly, and they are completely secluded from the rest of the world.
 We have yet to see another person while staying here.
 It’s pure bliss!